spidernet-io/egressgateway/docs/usage/Uninstall.en.md

     It is worth noting that before uninstalling EgressGateway, it is recommended to back up related data and ensure that the uninstall operation does not affect the ongoing business applications.

-4. During the uninstallation process, sometimes the EgressNodes CRD of EgressGateway may remain in a waiting state for deletion.
+4. During the uninstallation process, sometimes the EgressTunnels CRD of EgressGateway may remain in a waiting state for deletion.
 If you encounter this situation, you can try using the following command to resolve the issue:

     ```shell
-    kubectl patch crd egressnodes.egressgateway.spidernet.io -p '{"metadata":{"finalizers": []}}' --type=merge
+    kubectl patch crd egresstunnels.egressgateway.spidernet.io -p '{"metadata":{"finalizers": []}}' --type=merge
     ```

     This command removes the finalizer in the EgressGateway CRD, allowing Kubernetes to delete it.
 This issue is caused by the controller-manager, and we are monitoring the Kubernetes team's progress on fixing it.